poenmasem/GetPrivacy/README.md

 - [Sandboxie Plus](https://sandboxie-plus.com/) - Sandboxie is a sandbox-based isolation software for 32-bit and 64-bit Windows NT-based operating systems.
 It creates a sandbox-like isolated operating environment in which applications can be run or installed without permanently modifying local & mapped drives or the windows registry.
 An isolated virtual environment allows controlled testing of untrusted programs and web surfing.

 - [WinCDEmu](https://wincdemu.sysprogs.org/) - WinCDEmu is an open-source CD/DVD/BD emulator - a tool that allows you to mount optical disc images by simply clicking on them in Windows Explorer.

+- [EasyOCR](https://github.com/JaidedAI/EasyOCR) - Ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc.

+- [AutoHotkey](https://www.autohotkey.com/) - AutoHotkey is an open-source utility and can automate almost anything by sending keystrokes and mouse clicks.

 ### To Do - AME